jhuckaby/s3-api/README.md

 s3 snapshot s3://my-bucket/s3dir/images/ /path/to/snapshot-[yyyy]-[mm]-[dd].zip
 ```

 This would download and compress the entire `s3://my-bucket/s3dir/images/` location and everything under it, and write it to `/path/to/snapshot-[yyyy]-[mm]-[dd].zip` on local disk.
-You can use date/time placeholders in the destination filename, to embed a custom timestamp.
+You can use date/time placeholders in the destination filename and/or folder names.

 If you take snapshots on a schedule, and only want to keep a certain amount on disk, add an `--expire` argument with a relative time (e.g. `30 days`) and the `snapshot` command will automatically delete snapshots that fall outside the specified date range.